-- property is residential, the child care facility building must be no less than ten feet from the residential property line. - (6) Where this district abuts a residential zone, side and rear yard spaces adjoining the residential zone shall be the same as for that residential zone. - (7) The parking provisions set forth in Chapter 1149 shall be met; provided however, the Planning and Zoning Commission, through an Administrative Review, can consider reductions to those requirements provided it is sufficiently demonstrated through data, applicable standards, and/or other materials and information that the minimum requirement is not necessary in accordance with subsection (h) below and any other applicable provisions of Chapter 1149. - (8) Parking areas shall be located behind principal buildings in manner to minimize the view of the parking area from any public right-of-way.
+- property is residential, the child care facility building must be no less than ten feet from the residential property line. - (6) Where this district abuts a residential zone, side and rear yard spaces adjoining the residential zone shall be the same as for that residential zone. - (7) The parking provisions set forth in Chapter 1149 shall be met.
+However, the Planning and Zoning Commission, through an Administrative Review, can consider reductions to those requirements provided it is sufficiently demonstrated through data, applicable standards, and/or other materials and information that the minimum requirement is not necessary.
+See parking regulations in section 1143.16.2(h) for more detail. - (8) Parking areas shall be located behind principal buildings in manner to minimize the view of the parking area from any public right-of-way.
 If, in the opinion of the Planning and Zoning Commission, a parking area is not satisfactorily screened from view, additional landscape or other screening may be required. - (9) Adequate provision for storm drainage and sanitary sewerage shall be required for the approval of any development or the initiation of a new land use in this district. - (10) Except as specifically provided for in this Zoning Ordinance, no mobile home or mobile structure shall be placed or occupied in this district. - (11) It is preferred all services and delivery be made to the rear of the structure or use except under unusual conditions for which service can be made to the side or front of the structure. - (12) There shall be no overnight display of items for sale that are not normally intended for permanent outdoor use (e.g. upholstered furniture). - (13) No commercial or business activity, other than those activities permitted as home occupations, shall be conducted in a unit designed for residential use without consent of the Planning and Zoning Commission.